Werner syndrome: Gene expression

-DNA methylation

-The blood of WS patients exhibits accelerated DNA methylation changes that are similar to those observed in normal aging according to a molecular biomarker of aging known as epigenetic clock.

-Diagnosis and clinical symptoms
+Clinical symptoms

-The mutation in the WRN gene that causes Werner syndrome is autosomal and recessive, meaning that sufferers must inherit a copy of the gene from each parent.
+The mutation in the WRN gene that causes Werner syndrome is autosomal and recessive, meaning that affected people must inherit a copy of the gene from each parent.
 Patients display rapid premature aging beginning in young adulthood, usually in their early twenties.
 Diagnosis is based on six cardinal symptoms: premature graying of the hair or hair loss, presence of bilateral cataracts, atrophied or tight skin, soft tissue calcification, sharp facial features, and an abnormal, high-pitched voice.
 Patients are generally short-statured due to absence of the adolescent growth spurt.
 Patients also display decreased fertility.
 The most common symptom of the six is premature graying and loss of hair.
 This is also generally the earliest observed symptom, with hair loss occurring first on the scalp and the eyebrows.

 Werner syndrome patients often have skin that appears shiny and tight, and may also be thin or hardened.
 This is due to atrophy of the subcutaneous tissue and dermal fibrosis.
 Over time, the characteristic facial features may be more apparent due to these skin conditions.
 Other associated skin conditions include ulcers, which are very difficult to treat in Werner syndrome patients, and are caused in part by decreased potential of skin cells for replication.

 WS cataracts are distinctly different from those of normal aging.
 They are associated with problems in the lens posterior cortex and subcapsular regions.
 These cataracts are generally treatable with cataract surgery, which should restore normal vision.

 Symptoms become apparent in the late teens and early twenties and continue to progress.
 Most patients live to about fifty years of age.
 The most common causes of death for people are associated diseases and complications, especially atherosclerosis and cancer.